explorerhq/sql-explorer/README.rst

 .. image:: https://travis-ci.org/groveco/django-sql-explorer.png?branch=master
    :target: https://travis-ci.org/groveco/django-sql-explorer

-Django SQL Explorer
+SQL Explorer
 ===================

 SQL Explorer aims to make the flow of data between people fast, simple, and confusion-free.
+It is a Django-based application that you can add to an existing Django site, or use as a standalone business intelligence tool.

-Quickly write and share SQL queries for any Django app in a simple, usable SQL editor, preview the results in the browser, share links to download CSV files, and keep the information flowing!
+Quickly write and share SQL queries in a simple, usable SQL editor, preview the results in the browser, share links, download CSV, JSON, or Excel files (and even expose queries as API enspoints, if desired), and keep the information flowing!

+Comes with support for multiple connections, to many different SQL database types, a schema explorer, query history (e.g. lightweight version control), a basic security model, in-browser pivot tables, and more.

-Explorer values simplicity, intuitive use, unobtrusiveness, stability, and the principle of least surprise.
+SQL Explorer values simplicity, intuitive use, unobtrusiveness, stability, and the principle of least surprise.

-Django SQL Explorer is inspired by any number of great query and reporting tools out there.
+SQL Explorer is inspired by any number of great query and reporting tools out there.

 The original idea came from Stack Exchange's `Data Explorer